Close Button

 Monitoring Mechanism

-Care Teams are required to submit regular work and financial reports, and arrange independent certified public accountants to audit their accounts.
-DOs will also regularly monitor the work of Care Teams and review the progress of Care Teams in meeting the KPIs.
+Care Teams are required to submit regular work and financial reports, and arrange independent certified public accountants to audit their annual/final accounts.
+The DOs will also regularly monitor the work of Care Teams and review the progress of Care Teams in meeting the KPIs.

 Territory-wide Assessment and Steering Group on Care Teams (Steering Group)